scottdware/go-panos/README.md

 > **NOTE:** If you are tagging an object upon creation, please make sure that the tags exist prior to creating the objects.

+> **NOTE:** If you are creating address groups, I would recommend placing them at the bottom of the CSV file, that way you don't risk adding a member that doesn't exist.

 If you are creating address objects, the `type` field can be one of: `ip`, `range`, or `fqdn`.
 When creating address groups, the `type` field must be either `static` or `dynamic`.
 The `address` field differs for either of those options as well.